 The Foundation sponsors quarterly programs featuring speakers well versed on subjects of professional interest to its members, usually in the areas of cryptology and intelligence.
 Guest speakers are well-known experts in the field and have often authored books which are made available during the program.

 The Spring and Summer programs typically take place in March and June and, as noted above, feature a particular topic and guest speaker.

 The third quarterly program, held in October, is also the General Membership Meeting & Annual Symposium.
-Every other year, the October program coincides with the NSA's 2-day Symposium on Cryptologic History, thus creating a THREE DAYS OF CRYPTOLOGY.
+Every other year, the October program coincides with the NSA's two-day Symposium on Cryptologic History, thus creating a THREE DAYS OF CRYPTOLOGY (next occurrence is October 2021).
 For a recap and photos from past NCMF October programs, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.

 The final quarterly program (typically in December) traditionally features presentations related to intelligence or cryptologic events surrounding Pearl Harbor.

 See the "Previous Programs" area below for details about previous year's topics and speakers.

 Upcoming Program: 19 February 2020 - Featuring Ms. Jonna Mendez, Former CIA "Chief of Disguise"

 The 2020 NCMF Winter Cryptologic Program will feature CIA Officer (Ret) and Author/Disguise Expert - Ms. Jonna Mendez.